James–Stein estimator: Interpretation

-Seeing the James–Stein estimator as an empirical Bayes method gives some intuition to this result: One assumes that θ itself is a random variable with prior distribution $\sim N(0, A)$, where A is estimated from the data itself.
-Estimating A only gives an advantage compared to the maximum-likelihood estimator when the dimension $m$ is large enough; hence it does not work for $m\leq 2$.
+Seeing the James–Stein estimator as an empirical Bayes method gives some intuition to this result: One assumes that $\boldsymbol\theta$ itself is a random variable with prior distribution $\sim N(0, A)$, where $A$ is estimated from the data itself.
+Estimating $A$ only gives an advantage compared to the maximum-likelihood estimator when the dimension $m$ is large enough; hence it does not work for $m\leq 2$.
 The James–Stein estimator is a member of a class of Bayesian estimators that dominate the maximum-likelihood estimator.

 A consequence of the above discussion is the following counterintuitive result: When three or more unrelated parameters are measured, their total MSE can be reduced by using a combined estimator such as the James–Stein estimator; whereas when each parameter is estimated separately, the least squares (LS) estimator is admissible.
 A quirky example would be estimating the speed of light, tea consumption in Taiwan, and hog weight in Montana, all together.
 The James–Stein estimator always improves upon the total MSE, i.e., the sum of the expected squared errors of each component.
 Therefore, the total MSE in measuring light speed, tea consumption, and hog weight would improve by using the James–Stein estimator.
 However, any particular component (such as the speed of light) would improve for some parameter values, and deteriorate for others.
 Thus, although the James–Stein estimator dominates the LS estimator when three or more parameters are estimated, any single component does not dominate the respective component of the LS estimator.

 The conclusion from this hypothetical example is that measurements should be combined if one is interested in minimizing their total MSE.
 For example, in a telecommunication setting, it is reasonable to combine channel tap measurements in a channel estimation scenario, as the goal is to minimize the total channel estimation error.

 The James–Stein estimator has also found use in fundamental quantum theory, where the estimator has been used to improve the theoretical bounds of the entropic uncertainty principle for more than three measurements.

 An intuitive derivation and interpretation is given by the Galtonian perspective.
 Under this interpretation, we aim to predict the population means using the imperfectly measured sample means.
 The equation of the OLS estimator in a hypothetical regression of the population means on the sample means gives an estimator of the form of either the James–Stein estimator (when we force the OLS intercept to equal 0) or of the Efron-Morris estimator (when we allow the intercept to vary).